IHE/ITI.MHD/input/pagecontent/2_actors_and_transactions.md

 <div style="clear: left"/>

-**Figure33.1-1: MHD Actor Diagram**
+**Figure 33.1-1: MHD Actor Diagram**

-Table 3-1 lists the transactions for each actor directly involved in the MHD Implementation Guide.
+Table 33.1-1 lists the transactions for each actor directly involved in the MHD Implementation Guide.
 To claim compliance with this guide, an actor shall support all required transactions (labeled "R") and may support the optional transactions (labeled "O").